• Skip to primary navigation

 In Northern India, it is popularly known as pethe ki sabzi or Bhandara style kaddu ki sabzi.

-The combination of sweet, spicy, and savory flavors makes this pumpkin sabzi unique.
+The combination of sweet, spicy, and savoury flavours makes this pumpkin sabzi unique.

-The heat of red chilies and the warmth of spices are balanced by the sourness of mango powder and the sweetness of sugar.
+The heat of red chillies and the warmth of spices are balanced by the sourness of mango powder and the sweetness of sugar.
 ‘Khatta’ is the Hindi term for sour, and ‘meetha’ is for sweetness.
-Hence this pumpkin sabzi got the name because of its sour and sweet flavors.
+Hence this pumpkin sabzi got its name because of its sour and sweet flavors.

 More Reasons to LOVE Kaddu Ki Sabzi